 The cost for the courses and retreats are:

-* $160 for the Five Tuesday or Thursday Introductory Meditation Courses
+* $160 [$200 at the NYC temple] for the Five Tuesday or Thursday Introductory Meditation Courses

 To register please send your non-refundable deposit of $50 along with your name, address, and phone number to the temple.
 For dates and registration form, please check the calendars (Toronto, Ann Arbor, Chicago, NYC, Mexico).